nodejs/node/GOVERNANCE.md

 modification.
 See [Consensus Seeking Process](#consensus-seeking-process) below for further detail on the consensus model used for governance.

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the CTC for discussion by assigning the ***ctc-agenda*** tag to a pull request or issue.
+Collaborators may opt to elevate significant or controversial modifications to the CTC by assigning the ***ctc-agenda*** tag to a pull request or issue.
 The CTC should serve as the final arbiter where required.

 For the current list of Collaborators, see the project [README.md](./README.md#current-project-team-members).